openvswitch/ovs/Documentation/tutorials/ovn-sandbox.rst

 section of the tutorial_.

 ``ovs-sandbox`` does not include OVN support by default.
 To enable OVN, you must pass the ``--ovn`` flag.
-For example, if running it straight from the ovs git tree you would run::
+For example, if running it straight from the OVS git tree you would run::

     $ make sandbox SANDBOXFLAGS="--ovn"